Rafael Ortega (baseball): St. Louis Cardinals

-The St. Louis Cardinals claimed Ortega on January 6, 2014.
+The St. Louis Cardinals claimed Ortega off waivers on January 6, 2014.
 He was assigned to the Double-A Springfield Cardinals to begin the year.
-On September 8, 2014, Ortega was designated for assignment by St. Louis.
-He was outrighted to the Triple-A Memphis Redbirds on September 10.
-He spent the 2015 season in Memphis, batting .286/.367/.378 with 2 home runs and 42 RBI.
+On September 8, Ortega was designated for assignment by St. Louis.
+He cleared waivers and was sent outright to the Triple-A Memphis Redbirds on September 10.

+Ortega spent the 2015 season in Memphis, batting .286/.367/.378 with 2 home runs and 42 RBI.
 On November 6, 2015, he elected free agency.

 Los Angeles Angels

 The Los Angeles Angels of Anaheim signed Ortega to a one-year, major league contract on December 1, 2015.
 Ortega made the team out of spring training as a fourth outfielder.
 After injuries to their starting left fielders, Ortega was entrenched as the Angels left fielder.
 In 36 games, he hit .236 and only struck out 16 times in 122 at bats.
 On June 11, Ortega was sent down to Triple-A. On November 11, 2016, Ortega was designated for assignment by the Angels.
 He elected free agency on November 18.